lvyl9909/lvyl9909.github.io/_pages/home.md

 social: true
 ---

-I am a postdoctoral research fellow at Queensland University of Technology (QUT), Australia.
-I'm interested in discovering knowledge from process execution data to support improved decision-making, especially knowledge about (human) resources, and process automation.
+I am currently a Master’s student in Software Engineering at the University of Melbourne (Unimelb), Australia.
+I'm interested in process-aware data science, computer modelling and machine learning.

-My current research focuses on mining organizational models from process execution data and applying them to workforce analytics [[read more](/projects/omm)].
+My current research focuses on developing advanced algorithms for approximate conformance checking between process execution data and models[[read more](/projects/omm)].

 I'm also involved in [Foragecaster](https://www.agriwebb.com/foragecaster/){:target="_blank"}, a